trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/_index.md

 ### What is ResRobot?

 ResRobot is a collection of APIs which provide information for public transport in entire Sweden.
 It consists of four endpoints.

 - ResRobot Timetables allows you to find departures and arrivals for those stations
 - ResRobot Routeplanner allows you to find ways to travel from A to B
 - ResRobot Stop lookup allows you to search for stops and to obtain their ID
 - ResRobot Nearby stops allows you to search for nearby stops based on coordinates.

+{{% warning %}}
+**New version available**

+A new version of ResRobot is available.
+Existing apps should migrate to the new version, and it is no longer possible to build new apps on version 2.0.
+{{% /warning %}}

 ### When should I use ResRobot?